 (e) For programs, services, or assistance such as soup kitchens, crisis counseling and intervention, and short-term shelter specified by the United States Attorney General, in the sole and unreviewable discretion of the United States Attorney General after consultation with appropriate federal agencies and departments, which:

-(4) Verification of lawful presence in the United States by the agency or political subdivision required to make such verification shall require that the applicant execute an affidavit under penalty of perjury that:
+(4) Verification of identity and lawful presence in the United States by the agency or political subdivision required to make such verification shall require that the applicant execute an affidavit under penalty of perjury supplying:

-(a) He or she is a United States citizen; or
+A check or indication in the box confirming the individual is a United States citizen; or

-(b) He or she is a qualified alien as defined under 8 U.S.C.
+A check or indication in the box the person is a qualified alien as defined under 8 U.S.C.
 Sec.
 1641(b), has fully disclosed to the agency administering the benefits for which application has been made the existence of income and resources of a sponsor attributable to the alien under 8 U.S.C.
 Sec.
 1631, and is lawfully present in the United States.

 (8) No agency or political subdivision of this state shall provide any state, local, or federal public benefit in violation of this section.